An Optimal Transport Perspective on Unpaired Image Super-Resolution: Experimental Illustration

 \textbf{Metrics.} We calculate PSNR, SSIM, LPIPS, FID.
 FID is computed on $32 \times 32$ patches of LR test images upsampled by the method in view w.r.t.\ random patches of test HR.
 We use 50k patches to compute FID.
 The other metrics are computed on the \textit{entire} upsampled LR test and HR test images.

 \looseness=-1 \textbf{Experimental results} are given in Table \ref{table-aim}, Figure \ref{fig:aim-results}.
-The results show that the usage perceptual cost function in OTS boosts performance.
-According to FID, OTS with perceptual cost function beats DASR.
-On the other hand, it outperforms FSSR in PSNR, SSIM and, importantly, LPIPS.
-Note that bicubic upsample outperforms all the methods, according only to PSNR and SSIM, which have issues stated in \wasyparagraph\ref{sec-bias-experiments}.
-According to visual analysis, OTS deals better with noise artifacts. \underline{Additional results} are given in Appendix \ref{sec-additional-results}.
+The table shows that results across different metrics are not always consistent, but one key takeaway is that incorporating a perceptual cost function in OTS significantly enhances its performance.
+According to perceptual metrics (FID and LPIPS), OTS with a perceptual cost outperforms DASR and is comparable to FSSR.
+Specifically, OTS (VGG) surpasses DASR in FID, while its LPIPS score is only slightly worse, reinforcing its strong perceptual quality.
+Moreover, OTS (VGG) outperforms FSSR in PSNR, SSIM, and, more importantly, LPIPS, although it is slightly worse in FID.
+Notably, bicubic upsampling achieves the highest PSNR and SSIM scores, yet its visual quality remains inferior, further confirming the limitations of these metrics (see \wasyparagraph 6.1, Appendix \ref{sec-details-eval}).
+Qualitative analysis further supports these findings, showing that OTS with a perceptual cost function better deals with noise artifacts. \underline{Additional results} are given in Appendix \ref{sec-additional-results}.
 We also demonstrate the \underline{bias issue} of FSSR and DASR in Appendix \ref{sec-aim-bias}.
+Overall, our evaluation indicates that OTS is a promising approach for unpaired image SR, demonstrating applicability to large-scale experiments where it achieves competitive performance, while also helping to mitigate the bias issue common in GAN-based methods.